 Insurance Costs: Cybersecurity insurance underwriters use these scores to determine the risk of insuring an organization.
 Organizations with higher scores are rewarded with lower costs for coverage, while those with lower scores will carry a higher premium cost.

 Partnerships: Organizations can use scores to determine who they do business with.
 Third parties with a poor security posture can have detrimental effects on the security and reputation of the groups that choose to partner with them.
 Companies that are looking to sell their services to other businesses should be keenly aware of their own security posture as this can be an important component in partnership evaluations.

 Like credit scores, no one standard prevails, but some measurement systems are gaining a lot of traction due to their ability to comprehensively and objectively assess the ability of an organization to keep their confidential information secure.
 As I stated earlier in this post, an S2Score (FISASCORE) assesses the administrative, technical and physical controls that are in place.
 The score you receive reveals the areas in your environment that need attention and provides a benchmark to track progress.

-Joe has been part of the Loffler IT leadership team since 2015 and has a deep background in enterprise software with experience spanning the areas of Unified Communications, Workflow Automation, Contact Center, Collaboration and ERP/SCM/WFM.
+Joe is the Executive Vice President of ITSG at Loffler Companies, and has been part of the Loffler IT leadership team since 2015.
+He has a deep background in enterprise software with experience spanning the areas of Unified Communications, Workflow Automation, Contact Center, Collaboration and ERP/SCM/WFM.
 A little known fact?
 Joe used to be the drummer in a blues band called the Electric Trane.